 Bytes 0-1 - Address of the next statement (or zero if there are no more statements).

 Bytes 2-3 - Statement number.

 Bytes 4-n - Statement itself, ending in a zero byte.

-After locating a statement. program checks to see whether it is a REM or A REM token comment. is CHR\$ (130) in byte 4, a comment is a two-byte token, CHR\$(58) followed by CHR\$(131) in bytes 4 and 5.
-If the following byte (5 if REM.
-6 comment) is a space, it is replaced by a CHR\$(14), the Epson double-wide control code.
+After locating a statement, the program checks to see whether it is a REM or comment.
+A REM token is CHR\$(130) in byte 4, a comment is a two-byte token, CHR\$(58) followed by a CHR\$(131) in bytes 4 and 5.
+If the following byte (5 if REM, 6 if comment) is a space, it is replaced by a CHR\$(14), the Epson double-wide control code.

-When the replacement is made. statement number (bytes 2 and 3) is 15 statement displayed.
-The next and processing addressed then statement with continues until link field of zero is encountered. contains versions, X In both the BASIC of statement. token and statement contains the the offset from X to store the replacement byte.
-This value 5 for REM and 6 for comment. will he used to contain the statement number to print.
+When the replacement is made, statement number (bytes 2 and 3) is The next statement addressed and processing continues until statement with a a zero is encountered. ns, X contains the link field of In both versions, statement, address of the BASIC contains the statement token and contains the offset from X to store the replacement byte.
+This value be 5 for REM and 6 for comment. will The D is used to contain statement number to print.